metagov/interop/README.md

 - October 25, 2024 (tentative): Projects report back (open source repo + blog post or paper).
   - Projects may not be finished by then, but must do public sharing by then.
   - While the call every 2 weeks is optional, grantees are expected to join at least two calls (3 month mark and 6 month mark) to share progress
 - January 31, 2025 (tentative): Projects report back.

+## About Metagov
+Metagov is a laboratory for self-governance on the internet.
+The mission of Metagov is to cultivate tools, practices, and communities that enable self-governance in the digital age.
+Our research encompasses both theoretical and applied research, including the development of software and technical standards.
+On top of our research, we also build research networks and bring together communities through our tools, experiments, and events.

 A project of [Metagov](https://metagov.org/).
 With thanks to the [Mina Foundation](https://www.minafoundation.com/).